 In this video by Steve Perry, you'll learn how and why camera height impacts storytelling in wildlife photos.

 In part two of our series on capturing winning portfolios in Photographer of the Year, category winners Yu Pang George Chan and Tim Burgess share their advice.

 Although we always want to shoot in morning or afternoon light, sometimes you just don't have a choice and need to work with what's in front of you.
 So how do you make the most of it?

-In part two of our series on aerials, we look at the gear, camera setup and the value of local knowledge.
+In part two of our series on night time street photography, we look at the gear and the settings you'll need for great shots.

 We asked a selection of finalists from last year's competition for their advice for what it takes to excel in this most prestigious of competitions, and to tell us a little more about their images.

 Here’s a how-to guide to night-time stealth photography on the streets.

 It's the face-off you've all been waiting for (well some of you anyway): In the red corner, the reigning champion, TopazLabs Photo AI, and in the blue corner, the challenger, Lightroom's new AI-powered Denoise tool.

 Alfonso Calero explores how to match colours from paintings in your photo editing.